nuxt/nuxt/docs/content/3.api/1.composables/use-cookie.md

 ### `domain`

 Specifies the value for the [`Domain` `Set-Cookie` attribute](https://tools.ietf.org/html/rfc6265#section-5.2.3).
-By default, no domain is set, and most clients will consider to apply the cookie only to the current domain.
+By default, no domain is set, and most clients will consider applying the cookie only to the current domain.

 ### `path`